 Details of survey strategies were not specified.

-Retrospective analysis of cross-sectional data gathered by surveys conducted among free-living adult in Girona, Spain in 2000 and 2005.
+Retrospective analysis of cross-sectional data gathered by surveys conducted among free-living adults in Girona, Spain in 2000 and 2005.

 Dietary Intake/Dietary Assessment Methodology